NeighNeighNeigh/Alfred_IconGenerator/README.md

+# Note
+I'm troubleshooting right now and have not updated the readme to reflect recent changes

 # Alfred Icon Generator
 Icon Generator quickly converts a symbol from SF Symbols to a png for use in workflows.